depilz/SoundPlayer-S2D/README.md

 * ### fade(track [,params])
 This method fades-out the current playing track and fades-in the one provided.
 It could also be used to simply fade-in a track when no music is being played at the moment.
-The params are the same as in the `play` method with the only difference that this could also contain the entre `time`.
+The params are the same as in the `play` method with the only difference that this could also contain the `time` entry.
   - time: The time it takes to fade the tracks. default is 700 (ms).

 ```lua